Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 What Is The Maximum Loan Amount?

-It also depends on how much you decide to pay up front in the form of a down payment.
-All FHA forward mortgages require a down payment (a minimum of 3.5%) but those who choose to make a larger down payment are borrowing less (assuming financed costs are kept to a minimum) and saving more over the lifetime of the mortgage.
+It also depends on how much you decide to pay up front as a down payment.
+All FHA forward mortgages require a down payment (a minimum of 3.5%).
+Still, those who choose to make a larger down payment are borrowing less (assuming financed costs are kept to a minimum) and saving more over the lifetime of the mortgage.

 These borrowers may or may not reach the FHA loan limit for their county by the time the transaction is over, but a bigger down payment could be a way to get more home loan for those who can afford it.